JRSoftware92/spoof-gmail/README.md

 # Clone GMail in 3 Hours

+## Installation/Running the App

+The app is built using a simple Create React App structure.

+To run the app, simply install the dependencies with `npm ci` or `npm i`, then follow the installation with `npm start`.

 ## Summary

 This challenge is to code a working toy clone of the GMail frontend, using React.js.